rpm-lab/CSCI5551-Spr25/projects/project3.md

 ## Deadline

-This project is due on <b>Wednesday, Ocober 25th at 11:59pm CT</b>.
+This project is due on <b>Wednesday, October 25th at 11:59pm CT</b>.

 ## Grading